Kal Ho Naa Ho: Pre-production

-Johar and Advani were fascinated with New York City and wanted to set Kal Ho Naa Ho there.
+Johar and Advani were both fascinated with New York City and wanted to set Kal Ho Naa Ho there.
 Johar went to New York City while he worked on the film's script and stayed at least one-and-a-half months studying the people, their culture, how they commute and the lifestyle of Americans and the non-resident Indians (NRI) there.
 He "sat in Central Park, stared at people, wrote the film, came back to Mumbai, narrated it to everybody, selected the cast."

 The city appealed to Advani, since he believed it mirrored Naina's personality.
 He summarised the similarity between the two: "You can be surrounded by millions of people right in the middle of Grand Central Station.
 And you can be extremely lonely."
 He had never been to New York City before, and used the films of Woody Allen, Martin Scorsese, Rob Reiner and Nora Ephron to learn about life there.
 Like Johar, Advani analysed everything about the city: